Stockholm’s iconic architecture, part 5: Educational and public spaces

 The Nordic Museum

-The Nordic Museum (Nordiska Museet) is Sweden’s largest museum dedicated to cultural history, located on the picturesque island of Djurgården in Stockholm.
+The Nordic Museum (Nordiska Museet) is Sweden’s largest cultural history museum.
+It sits on Djurgården in Stockholm.
 Founded by Artur Hazelius in 1873, the museum officially opened in its current building in 1907.

 Construction of the museum began in 1888 and spanned over 19 years.
-Conceived as a national monument, the building was designed to showcase and preserve Sweden’s rich cultural heritage, making it a lasting symbol of the nation’s history and traditions.
+The building was conceived as a national monument.
+It preserves Sweden’s cultural heritage and stands as a lasting symbol.

 Address: Djurgårdsvägen 6-16 (Google maps)